TuckerRasbury/bikesharing/README.md

 MALEs and FEMALEs use the bikes similarly in terms of length of use.
 The difference here is primarily in volume which we covered earlier.

 ![](TripsbyWeekdayperHour_GenderBreakdown.png)

 MALEs and FEMALEs use the bikes similarly in terms of when they use Citibike.
 The color densisty difference here is caused by volume which skews MALE.
-In generals
+In general ridership spikes at from 7AM to 10AM and 5PM to 7PM.
+The weekends show promise and should not be ignored.

 ![](UserTripsbyGenderbyWeekday.png)

 MALEs are far more likely to be subscribers.
 If this can be exploited or if FEMALE subscription can be raised, there is more money to be made here.

 ## Summary